 The red empress cichlid needs high flow to thrive.
 In the wild, they live in fast-moving water and would not be happy without lots of current in their aquarium.
 Strong filtration is also important as this species can produce a lot of waste.

 Because this cichlid is from Lake Malawi, a very large lake in Africa.
 In their natural habitat, they are used to encountering a lot of movement in the water.
 This is because streams continuously flow into the lake, stirring up the water and providing plenty of flow.

 With these fish living under such conditions, strong filtration is necessary.

 Tip: If you have other tank mates who don’t like such strong currents, you can block some areas with rocks and driftwood to block the water flow through them.

-Landsacping of the Tank for the Red Empress Cichlid
+Landscaping of the Tank for the Red Empress Cichlid

 The Malawi lake bottom is mostly covered with sand.
 So put a lot of fine sand on the bottom of their tank.
-Don’t put gravel as they might hurt the fish while they looking for food.
+Don’t put gravel as it might hurt the fish while they looking for food.
 This constant search for the food will keep the sand clear and will help the filtering system to clear out any residue food or waste.

-The lake Malawai also has plenty of rocks under the water, which the Cichlids swim in and out and used to hide out from predetors.
+Lake Malawai also has plenty of rocks under the water, which the Cichlids swim in and out and used to hide out from predators.
 So it’s best if you can provide rock coverage into your Red Empress Cichlid tank as well.
 Also, you could entertain your aquarium with a more natural look by adding rocks.
 Place the rocks on one side of the tank and cover the rest with sand.
 Now, look at the area which meets rocks and sand.
 The Cichlids love it!

 Moreover, did you know that the red empress cichlid In the wild mostly feeds on rock-stuck algae?